AdamLien/dify-mcp-client/README.md

 ### Copy and rename env.example to .env
-I changed `REMOTE_INSTALL_HOST` from `debug.dify.ai` to `localhost` (Docker Compose environment) click bug icon button to see these infomation
+I changed `REMOTE_INSTALL_HOST` from `debug.dify.ai` to `localhost` (Docker Compose environment) click bug icon button to see these information

 ### Change directory
 ```